Prashant-Bharti/Masked_Auto_Encoders/README.md

 - Datasets
 - Model architecture
 - Training & evaluation protocol
-- Improvements (and how they help)
+- Improvements over existing methods
 - Reproducing the results
 - Visualization
-- Experimental results (expected trends)
-- Reproducibility and logs
-- How to run on Colab
+- How to run
 - Limitations and future work
-- Citations
+- Outputs and Results

 ---